cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

 implementations.
 Once we better understand the tradeoffs in these implementations, we can make high-level conclusions about their tradeoffs.

-!!! note "Lab Report Task 1: Predicted Counter Critical Path"
+!!! note "Lab Report Task 1: Gate-Level Counter Block Diagram"

-    Draw a diagram of your counter.
-This diagram should include all gates present in your counter module, as well as high-level representations of all submodules instantiated in your counter module (i.e. if you instantiate a subtractor, you can draw a representation of that subtractor and abstract away the internal gates).

-    Clearly draw your predicted critical path on your block diagram.
-Save this diagrams since you will be continuing to annotate it throughout the lab.
+    Make sure you have the block diagram for your gate-level counter which you prepared in Part A. If you did not draw a block diagram in Part A, the you _must_ draw a diagram now.
+Save this diagram since you will be annotating it later in the lab.

+!!! success "Lab Check-Off Task 3: Discuss Gate-Level Counter Block Diagram"

+    Show a TA your block diagram.
+Explain how loading a new value works.
+    Explain how the done signal is implemented.

 ### 3.1.
-Synthesize and Analyze Gate-Level Counter
+Synthesize and Analyze GL Counter

 To synthesize and analyze the gate-level counter in isolation first find the _Project Navigator_ pane and click on _Hierarchy_ to display the drop-down list.
 Choose _Files_ and select the `Counter_8b_GL.v` file.
 Right click on the file and choose _Select as Top-Level Entity_.
 Then click on _Files_ to display the drop-down list again.
 Choose _Hierarchy_ and confirm that `Counter_8b_GL` is shown as the only entity.

 As in Lab 2, we need to create a _timing constraint_ file.
 Unlike in Lab 2, we also now need to inform the tools that there is a _clock_ signal as part of our design.
 Identifying the clock signal will make the tools work to ensure that our design has no setup or hold time violations.
-Similar to Lab 2, when finished, the design will either "meet timing" (i.e., the actual critical path delay is less than the constraint) or "not meet timing" (i.e., the actual critical path delay is greater than the constraint).
+Similar to Lab 2, when finished, the design will either "meet timing" (i.e., the actual critical path delay is less than the constraint and there are no hold time violations) or "not meet timing" (i.e., the actual critical path delay is greater than the constraint or there are hold time violations).

 Here are the steps to create a timing constraint file: